AMReX-Combustion/PeleProduction/README.rst

 PeleProduction - README
 =======================

 `PeleProduction` is a collection of run folders for various Pele codes and processing.
-It includes git submodules for the dependent codea.
+It includes git submodules for the dependent codes.

 Getting started